 |Furniture||Double beds (1)|

 Gas central heating with woodburning stove.
 Electric oven and ceramic hob, microwave, fridge, freezer, washing machine, TV with basic Sky, DVD.
 Fuel, power and starter pack for stove inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for 1 car, additional roadside parking.
 Bike cleaning area with stands for 3 bikes.
 Enclosed patio with steps to terraced lawned garden with furniture.
 Two well-behaved dogs welcome.
 Sorry, no smoking.
 Shop 8 mins walk, pub 3 mins walk.
-Note: Low doors to bedrooms.
+Note: Low doors to bedrooms and 2 internal steps on ground floor.

 Famous for its choirs, stunning mountain ranges and beautiful valleys, this wonderful country has something for everyone.
 From Snowdonia in North Wales to the Brecon Beacons and the Pembrokeshire Coast in the South.